aspose-gis/Aspose-GIS-Reference-Tutorials/content/english/net/geometry-creation/create-linestring-geometry/_index.md

 ## Prerequisites
 Before diving into using Aspose.GIS for .NET, make sure you have the following set up:
 ### 1. .NET Environment
 Ensure you have a .NET environment set up on your system.
-You can download and install the latest version of the .NET SDK from the official Microsoft website.
+You can download and install the latest version of the .NET SDK from the Microsoft website.
 ### 2. Aspose.GIS for .NET Library
 Download and install the Aspose.GIS for .NET library from the [download page](https://releases.aspose.com/gis/net/).
 Follow the installation instructions provided to integrate it into your development environment.
 ### 3. Development IDE